mosip/documentation/docs/pre-registration-user-guide.md

 |Expired|Appointment date has passed|Re-book an appointment|
 |Cancelled|Appointment has been cancelled|Re-book an appointment|

-The applications are sorted and displayed by the order of creation of application.
-The first application created appears first, latest created/modified application appears at the end.
-If the user visits the registration center and consumes the appointment, then the application will be removed from the list.
-If the appointment date has passed, the status changes to "Expired" and is retained on the dashboard for further rebooking/modification as required.
+* The applications are sorted and displayed by the order of creation of application.
+* The first application created appears first, latest created/modified application appears at the end.
+* If the user visits the registration center and consumes the appointment, then the application will be removed from the list.
+* If the appointment date has passed, the status changes to "Expired" and is retained on the dashboard for further rebooking/modification as required.

-## Book an Appointment
+## Book an appointment

-#### Step 1: Choose a Registration center
+#### Step 1: Choose a registration center

 ![](_images/pre-reg-recommended-center.png)

 * The recommended registration centers are automatically displayed based on your demographic details (Postal Code)
 * On the Book Appointment page, you can find a registration center through the three options as follows:
-    * Click **Nearby Centers** to view the registration centers based on your geographical location.
+    * Click **Nearby** centers to view the registration centers based on your geographical location.
     * Use the search box to find the registration center based on your search criteria.
     * Click **Recommended Centers** to view registration centers based on your demographic details.
 (Postal Code)
+* Click **Continue**.

 #### Step 2: Select a time slot
 * Select your preferred date from the list of available calendar days and the number of available bookings.
-* The list of available time slots for your selected date is categorized between Morning and Afternoon.
-Select your preferred option.
+* The list of available time slots for your selected date is categorized between *Morning* and *Afternoon*.
 * Select your preferred time slot from the list.
-* Select the particular applicant name to book an appointment.
+* Select the particular applicant name to book an appointment(Click + to add the applicant).
 Note: On clicking the **Add Applicant** option, you will be navigated to the Demographic Details page to provide Consent and proceed with providing the required demographic data/documents.
 * Verify the time slot(s) as selected against the applicant name(s).
+* Click **Continue**.
+* On the confirmation pop-up, click **Confirm**.
-* Click **Submit** to view an acknowledgment of your application.
+* Click **OK**.

 ![](_images/pre-reg-appointment-booking.png)